Informational widgets

 By tapping | No changes |

-Weather widgets can only be added to the map screen when the OsmAnd Weather plugin is enabled.
+To add Weather widgets to the map screen, enable the OsmAnd Weather plugin.

 - Android